-- 1. Inspiratory Capacity (I.C): the volume of air that can be inspired by maximal inspiration following a normal expiration.
-It equals to <a href="https://doi.org/10.1007/jwise-10.1007/ - 2.
-Expiratory Capacity (E.C): the volume of air that can be expired by maximal expiration following a normal inspiration.
-It equals to TV+ERV and has average of 1600ml in an adult male. - 3.
-Functional Residual Capacity (F.R.C): the volume of air remaining in the chest at the end of normal expiration.
+- Inspiratory Capacity (I.C): the volume of air that can be inspired by maximal inspiration following a normal expiration.
+It equals to TV+IRV and has average of 3500ml in an adult male. - Expiratory Capacity (E.C): the volume of air that can be expired by maximal expiration following a normal inspiration.
+It equals to TV+ERV and has average of 1600ml in an adult male. - Functional Residual Capacity (F.R.C): the volume of air remaining in the chest at the end of normal expiration.
 It equals to ERV+RV and has average of 2300ml in an adult male. - 4.
 Vital Capacity (V.C): the volume of air that can be expired by a maximal expiration following a maximal inspiration.
-It equals to IRV+TV+ERV with average of 4600ml in an adult male. - 5.
-Total Lung Capacity (T.L.C): the volume of air presents in the chest at the end of the maximal or deepest inspiration.
+It equals to IRV+TV+ERV with average of 4600ml in an adult male. - Total Lung Capacity (T.L.C): the volume of air presents in the chest at the end of the maximal or deepest inspiration.
 It equals to IRV+RV+ERV with average of 5800ml in an adult male.